Recently I was asked by a client to advise them on the best home gym set-up for lifting weights at home.

 In terms of cost, it is best to shop around as the price can vary dramatically, but you should be able to pick one up in the 100 – 200 region.

-No barbell is complete without weights, so the next equipment we need to get are weight plates.
+No barbell is complete without weights, so the next piece of equipment we need to get are weight plates.

 The amount of plates you need is going to be determined by how much you can lift on your heaviest lift (usually deadlift), but you always want to buy more than you currently need as you are going to be always progressing and the weight should be moving up consistently.